 Here are the examples for each subject of what we do.
 Students have focused work to complete that is also fun so that we can enjoy the holiday together.
 They start looking forward to more holidays and we will still practice important concepts in a fun way.

 First thing in the morning we have math class.
 For math, I use my set of Halloween centers for students to complete and rotate.
 This is such fun for the students and I pick out the centers on the topics that we have already covered.
 I use the cards in the set to set up 4-5 stations throughout the room.
 Each student gets recording sheets for the centers so that they can keep track of the work they do and I can hold them accountable while they are rotating.
-Check out all the centers on TpT by clicking here or buy right on this site below.
+Check out all the centers on TpT by clicking here.

 Since the cards can be used in so many different ways, I set up a nice variety of games to keep them engaged.
 One center may be the powers of 10 cards with a game board (included), game pieces, and a die.
 Students flip a card and everyone answers on their recording sheets.
 Once everyone has their answer, someone checks the answer sheet and everyone that was correct moves.
 Or I may put the cards with a mini basketball game where students need to answer and if correct, they shoot the basketball for a bonus point.
 Another idea is to go to the dollar store and grab a bunch of Halloween stuff to use in the games.
 I got these ping pong eyeballs there and put them with a big cup and if the students answer correctly, they get to try and bounce the eyeball into the cup.